 Madhav Joshi is Associate Professor of Political Science at the University of Notre Dame’s Kroc Institute and Associate Director of the Peace Accords Matrix.
 His research focuses on peace agreement design, implementation, and post-civil war peacebuilding.
+He has published on these topics in leading social science journals.
 He is co-editor of Understanding Quality Peace (with Peter Wallensteen, Routledge, 2018).

 Patrick McQuestion is a Research Associate for the Peace Accords Matrix and holds a master’s in development management and policy from Georgetown University, in combination with Universidad Nacional de San Martín, Argentina.
 Previous to the Kroc Institute, he worked for the Argentine Ministry of Modernization in a program mapping public sector payrolls across state entities.
 He holds a bachelor’s degree in English from Reed College.

 Caitlyn Paulsen is the Program Coordinator for the Peace Accords Matrix.
 With interests in international studies, language, and the arts, she most recently worked as a liaison to high-fashion brands for a London-based public relations and marketing firm.
 She has spent time and lived in the United Kingdom, Mexico, Ireland, and Spain.
 She speaks fluent Spanish, and earned her bachelor’s from Saint Mary’s College in Spanish and business administration.